dhichii/mycampus-api/README.md

 $ npm run build
 ```

 After build, copy and configure the `.env.example` file to be `.env` for the main configuration and `.env.test` for the testing purposes.
-Finally, run the `npm start` command to start.
+Finally, run the `npm run migrate` to migrate db and `npm start` command to start.

 ## Contact